Skip to main content

 How you learn

-There are up to 14 hours of face-to-face lectures and interactive sessions at our Net Zero Industry Innovation Centre, Middlesbrough.
+Over two days, you engage in 14 hours of face-to-face interactive lectures and sessions at the Net Zero Industry Innovation Centre in Middlesbrough.

 Entry requirements